Subscribe today to get 3 free articles per month

 McKiernan

-McKiernan Luncheonette, a sprawling spot from the team behind Joe Beef and Maison Publique, redefines casual dining in Montreal’s Sud-Ouest.
-Positioned to cater to the day-to-day needs of locals, McKiernan occupies a vibrant space on St-Patrick Street, serving straightforward, yet inventive breakfast, lunch and dinner menus.
-Expect comforting staples like rotisserie chicken and unique all-day breakfast options, accompanied by a modest selection of natural wines and beers.
-With its capacity for large groups and a flair for hosting, it promises more than just a meal—expect a culinary event designed for community engagement and pure delights.
+McKiernan Luncheonette, from the team behind Joe Beef and Maison Publique, redefines casual dining in Montreal's Sud-Ouest.
+The sprawling space on St-Patrick Street serves straightforward yet inventive breakfast, lunch, and dinner: rotisserie chicken, unique all-day breakfast options, a modest selection of natural wines and beers.
+With capacity for large groups and a flair for hosting, it promises more than a meal—it's a culinary event built for community.

 Also featured in